 - Explicitly states they have recently purchased from a direct competitor.

 You are now ready to start scoring your leads based on social behavior.
-At ORM we specialize in marketing analytics to include lead scoring and revenue attribution.
-If you have questions, or have some ideas you would like to discuss, please let us know at firstname.lastname@example.org.
+At ORM we specialize in marketing analytics including lead scoring and revenue attribution.
+If you have questions or have some ideas you would like to discuss, please let us know at firstname.lastname@example.org.